Cacá (footballer, born 1979)

-Carlos Eduardo Ferrari, sometimes known as Cacá, (born 19 February 1979) is a former Brazilian footballer, but also holds Italian nationality.
+Carlos Eduardo Ferrari, sometimes known as Cacá, (born 19 February 1979) is a Brazilian former footballer.

 Career

 Great Britain

 Cacá signed a short-term deal for Scottish Premier League club Rangers in October 2000, but never appeared for the first team.

 His Brazilian club, Mirassol, then loaned him to English club Birmingham City for the 2001–02 season.
 He made four appearances in the First Division (second tier) in October and November 2001, all as a late substitute, but then faced a long-term foot injury and was released in March 2002.

 Spain

 Cacá signed for UD Salamanca in February 2003.
 He played 16 games in the Segunda División.
 In summer 2003, he signed for La Liga side Albacete Balompié, and then played for clubs in Segunda División B.

 In December 2006, he left for Greece and was presented to media on 1 January 2007 along with Pablo Coira.
 He then played in Paraguay for Cerro Porteño and in Tunisia for Espérance before returning to Segunda División B with Universidad Las Palmas.